nerc-esces/python-advanced-esces/_episodes/10-dask.md

 ~~~
 {: .language-python}

-If we now connect to one of the JASMIN sci servers (sci1-8) we can see our jobs in the SLURM queue by running the `squeue` command.
+If we now connect to one of the JASMIN sci servers (sci-vm-01 to 05 or sci-ph-01 to 03) we can see our jobs in the SLURM queue by running the `squeue` command.

 ~~~
-ssh -J <jasminusername>@login-02.jasmin.ac.uk sci6
+ssh -J <jasminusername>@login-02.jasmin.ac.uk sci-vm-03
 squeue -p dask
 ~~~
 {: .language-bash}